MonkeyGripp: Ergonomic Tank Extenders

 2) Gorilla Glue (Original brown, not the Clear)

-If you are going to use the VHB to hold your MonkeyGripps in place we suggest getting in the habit of always checking to see if your MonkeyGripp is secure.
-Go around the perimeter to see if the VHB is failing in any location.
-It has been known to fail in extremely hot weather.
-It seems to soften and lose its bond strength.
+If you are going to use the 3M VHB tape to hold your MonkeyGripps in place we suggest getting in the habit of always checking to see if your MonkeyGripp is secure.
+Go around the perimeter to see if the VHB is failing in any location especially if it's over 90 degrees or if your bike is in direct sun.

 Adding Tractions Pads to MonkeyGripps: